 From art to archaeology, history and so much more, museums in Rome offer something for everyone.

-Visiting a museum in Rome is a great way to not only learn more about this incredible city, but also offers you a break from the heat during those hot summer months.
+Visiting a museum in Rome with kids or as a couple is a great way to not only learn more about this incredible city, but also offers you a break from the heat during those hot summer months.
 They also allow you to get away from major crowds at popular (albeit, must-see!) spots like the Colosseum, Trevi Fountain, and Pantheon.

 If you’re planning a trip to the Eternal City and want to check out a museum or two and are unsure of where to start, here’s a short list of some of the best and most unqiue museums in Rome!